fivestones/tv-reader/README.md

 Displays PDF/MOBI books fullscreen on a TV (or any screen) as a two-page spread, like an open book.
 You control it from your phone via a simple web remote.

-Built this to read picture books on the TV with my kids.
+Built this to read picture books on the TV with my kids back in 2023.
+Spruced it up a bit with claude in Feb 2026 when I came across the old code.
 Intended to run on a Raspberry Pi connected to a TV.
+Works with PDFs, MOBIs, maybe epubs(?).

 ## How it works